Deul & the Ajay River Area

 Text Body

-The surrounding parkland along the Ajay River, filled with mature trees and ancient ruins, offers a refreshing atmosphere suitable for picnics.
+The surrounding parkland along the Ajay River, lined with mature trees and ancient ruins, offers a refreshing atmosphere suitable for picnics.
 Basic refreshments can be found at a small hotel-restaurant located near the temple, and the neighboring deer park provides visitors with the opportunity for close-up observations of the resident deer.

 Is Background Visible